Table of Contents[Hide][Show]

 - You can buy sprouted flour.
 Buying already sprouted and ground sprouted flour is the easiest and quickest option.
 See my Resources page for producers of quality sprouted grains of all kinds.

 - You can buy the sprouted grain and grind it yourself.
 This is a good option if you have a grain grinder and want the freshest flour possible but don’t have time to do the sprouting yourself.
 Again, my Resources page lists vendors of sprouted, unground grains.

 - You can sprout the grain and grind it yourself.
 This is the option that takes the most time and is the most economical.
 If you have the inclination to learn how to sprout yourself, you can learn from the 2 video lessons I have filmed on the subject by clicking here.

-I would suggest that pizza crust be your first dish to try with sprouted flour.
-It is easy and fun to work the dough with your hands and something the kids can get involved with when you make pizza for dinner.
+I would suggest that sprouted flour pizza crust be your first dish to try.
+Making sprouted flour pizza crusts is easy, and it is fun to work the dough with your hands.
+The kids can get involved with this task when you make pizza for dinner.

-With all the toppings on top of the savory sprouted flour crust, the slightly different but very enjoyable taste sprouted flour imparts to the grain will be less noticeable and easier to get used to for young eaters who notice any and all differences at the dinner table!
+With all the toppings on top of the savory sprouted flour pizza crust, the slightly different but very enjoyable taste sprouted flour imparts to the grain will be less noticeable and easier to get used to for young eaters who notice any and all differences at the dinner table!

 Backside Bonus: Sprouted flour is much more filling that unsprouted flour, so don’t be surprised if you can only eat one or two slices of sprouted flour pizza where you could eat more with an unsprouted crust!